broukema/london_cc/README.md

 [Resources for further documentation](resources.md): examples of codes of conduct, and further resources.

-Released under Creative Commons license.
+Released under Creative Commons license CC-0.